eclipse-platform/eclipse.platform.ui/docs/Platform_UI_Error_Handling.md

 The `int` parameter are for supplying style for handling.
-See [Acceptable styles](/Platform_UI_Error_Handling#Styles "Platform UI Error Handling").
+See [Acceptable styles](#styles).

-**NOTE!** the style is a suggestion and may not be honoured by the current handler.
+**NOTE!** the style is a suggestion and may not be honored by the current handler.
 For instance a handler may choose to not show the user anything when the SHOW flag is sent.
-See [Status handlers](/Platform_UI_Error_Handling#Status_handlers "Platform UI Error Handling") for more details.
+See [Status handlers](#Status_handlers) for more details.

 The StatusManager gets it's list of handlers from the extension point `org.eclipse.ui.statusHandlers`.
 Should none of those handlers process the status it will fall through to the default handler (the the SDk this is `WorkbenchAdvisor#getWorkbenchErrorHandler()`).
 If a handler is associated with a product, it is used instead of this defined in advisor.

 ### Styles